 Still, it’s just one of the days of the year.
-While there’s tons of pressure put on us by society to have the perfect Valentine’s Day long distance, you have the power to control the way you celebrate this holiday.
+While there’s tons of pressure put on us by society to have the perfect Valentine’s Day, you have the power to control the way you celebrate this holiday.
 And it’s important to spend this day just like the other days of the year – taking care of yourself and your mental health.

-Being single on Valentine’s Day is not the end of the world.
+Being single on Valentine’s Day isn’t the end of the world.
 If you don’t have someone you love with whom you can share Valentine’s Day, it doesn’t mean you can’t enjoy the holiday.
 The best way to manage feelings of loneliness is aiming to be happy with the good things you have and spending some quality time with yourself.

 Just focus on being good to yourself.
 Give yourself the proper pampering and attention you really deserve.
 Being single means you have the luxury of putting your needs first.

-Be Your Valentine
+Be your Valentine

 Pamper yourself with a spa day at home.
 Take a relaxing bubble bath with nice candles and relaxing music.
 Read a good book – whether it’s a thriller or a romance novel, you’ll hardly notice the time flying by.
 Bake something delicious.
 Take a long walk or go for a run to give yourself mood-boosting endorphins.

-However, dwelling on such thoughts will not do you any good.
+However, dwelling on such thoughts won’t do you any good.
 In the age of social media, you should always know that things are never as they seem.
-Just because #couplegoals is all over your Instagram feed does not mean all your friends are blissfully coupled up.
+Just because #couplegoals is all over your Instagram feed doesn’t mean all your friends are blissfully coupled up.
 All relationships have challenges, and it’s better to be alone than to be in a toxic one.

 What should you do instead of spending Valentine’s Day scrolling wistfully on Instagram?
 Focus on the things that you are grateful for.
 Being grateful can have a powerful impact on our psychological well-being and physical health.